reselbob/k8sdemos/dashboard/readme.md

 `https://2886795274-8001-cykoria01.environments.katacoda.com` is the specific Katacoda URL.

+Invoke the URL in the brower.
+This will take you to the Kubernetes Dashboard login page.

 **Step 6:** Select the option `Token` in the Kubernetes Dashboard Login Page and appl the token you saved earlier.

 ![Enter token](images/select-token.png)